Adem-Jabri/AuNa-Rework/packages/src/auna_rl/auna_rl/README.md

 ## Additional Information

-For more details about the objective, methodology, challenges, solutions and results of this project, refer to the autonomous_racing_using_reinforcement_learning.pdf file in this directory.
+For more details about the objective, methodology, challenges, solutions and the results of this project, refer to the autonomous_racing_using_reinforcement_learning.pdf file in this directory.